-To illustrate the Hybrid Service access interface, we discuss the "save_schemaEntity" element (see Figure 6), which is used to publish metadata instances into the Hybrid Service.
 One utilizes the "save_schemaEntity" element to publish metadata instances for the customized implementations of information service specifications.
-The "save_schemaEntity" element includes an "authInfo" element, which describes the authentication information; a "lease" element, which is used to identify the lifetime of the metadata instance; a "schemaName" element, which is used to identify a specification schema (such as Extended UDDI Schema); a "schemaFunctionName", which is used to identify the function of the schema (such as "save serviceAttribute"); and a "schema_SAVERequestXML", which is an abstract element used for passing the actual XML document of the specific publish function of a given specification.
-The Hybrid Service requires a specification metadata document that describes all necessary information to process XML API of the schema under consideration.
+The "save_schemaEntity" element includes an "authInfo" element, which describes the authentication information; "lease" element, which is used to identify the lifetime of the metadata instance; "schemaName" element, which is used to identify a specification schema (such as Extended UDDI Schema); "schemaFunctionName", which is used to identify the function of the schema (such as "save serviceAttribute"); "schema_SAVERequestXML", which is an abstract element used for passing the actual XML document of the specific publish function of a given specification.
+The Hybrid Service requires a specification metadata document that describes all necessary information to be able to process XML API of the schema under consideration.
 We discuss the specification metadata semantics in the following section.